Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Run-Time Type Information (RTTI)

-Avoid using Run Time Type Information (RTTI).
+Avoid over using Run Time Type Information (RTTI).

+Using the type of an object at run-time is in general a problem of architecture.
+And it's also hard to maintain if you have decision trees or switch statements scattered throughout the code which all need to be updated when making changes.

 ## Casting